metal3d/katenary/doc/docs/coding.md

 **A lot** of string manipulations are made by each `Yaml()` methods.
 This is where you find the complex and impacting operations.
 The `Yaml` methods **don't return a valid YAML content**.
-This is a Helm Chart Yaml content with template conditions, vamues and calls to helper templates.
+This is a Helm Chart Yaml content with template conditions, values and calls to helper templates.

 > The `Yaml()` methods, in each object, need contribution, help, fixes, enhancements...
 They work, but there is a lot of
 > complexity.
 Please, create issues, pull-requests and conversation in the GitHub repository.